kokizzu/AlphaECS/readme.md

 ```
 public class Health
 {
   public int StartingHealth;
   public int CurrentHealth;
   public bool IsDead;
 }
 ```

 That's it.
 No logic, no methods, no inheritance, nothing.
-Instead, think about COMPOSING our player out of these core pieces of data.
+Instead, we compose our player out of these small, core pieces of data.
 What other pieces of data might our player have?
 In addition to health, we want our player to be able to shoot:

 ```
 public class Shooter